eduardogalbiati/react-redux-myform/README.md

 # React-Redux-myform
+  - The main concept here is to abstract any form>field interaction, dispatching actions to Store automatically and managing the submit callBack
   - This code will be extracted to npm, for now there is only the implementation example on code.
   - Built on [React-Redux-Foundation Boilerplate](https://github.com/timaschew/react-redux-foundation-boilerplate) a Minimal Boilerplate for Redux + React + React-Router-Redux and Foundation